aurelia/aurelia/docs/user-docs/app-basics/extending-templating-syntax.md

 ```html
 <input value.bind="message">
 ```
-Aurelia undertstands that `value.bind="message"` means `value.two-way="message"`, and later creates a two way binding between view model `message` property, and input `value` property.
+Aurelia understands that `value.bind="message"` means `value.two-way="message"`, and later creates a two way binding between view model `message` property, and input `value` property.
 How does Aurelia know this?

 By default, Aurelia is taught how to interpret a `bind` binding command on a property of an element via a Attribute Syntax Transformer.
 Application can also tap into this class to teach Aurelia some extra knowledge so that it understands more than just `value.bind` on an `<input/>` element.

 # Examples

-You may sometimes come accross some custom input element in a component library, some examples are:
+You may sometimes come across some custom input element in a component library, some examples are:

 - Microsoft FAST `text-field` element: https://explore.fast.design/components/fast-text-field
 - Ionic `ion-input` element: https://ionicframework.com/docs/api/input
 - Polymer `paper-input` element: https://www.webcomponents.org/element/@polymer/paper-input
 - and many more...

-Regardless of lib choice an application takes, what is needed in common is the ability to have a concise syntax to describe two way binding with those custom elements.
-Some examples for the above:
+Regardless of the lib choice an application takes, what is needed in common is the ability to have a concise syntax to describe the two way binding intention with those custom elements.
+Some examples for the above custom input elements:

 ```html
 <fast-text-field value.bind="message">